bcgov/jag-file-submission/tests/README.md

-# Frontend Tests
+# Test Automation

 ## Folder Structure

-The folder structure for the frontend automation will be as follows:
+The folder structure for the automation will be as follows:

 ```
 tests